Maximize your business planning with “repeatability”

 Adhering to your well-differentiated core, clear nonnegotiables and closed-loop learning allow your organization to adapt to constant change from a source of stability.
 Your consistent bond with these key principles becomes your rudder as waves of opportunities present themselves or the changing environment demands a fitting response.
 If you worry about mission drift or charting unfruitful territory, consider how repeatable your business model is.

 For those of you new to CausePlanet, we aim to satisfy professional curiosity, inform better book choices and promote best practices through Page to Practice™ book summaries, author interviews and relevant discussion by peer contributors.
-Download these book summaries or dozens of other titles by visiting our summary store or subscribing to summary library.
+Download these book summaries or other titles by visiting our summary store or subscribing to summary library.
 Or try us out by printing a free sample.